Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Ethical Considerations

 \section{Ethical Considerations}

 Our approach imagines a world in which value expressions can be readily assessed and measured.
+This may open the door to new forms of persuasion and microtargeting based on value-based rhetoric.
+This could be mitigated by mandated disclosure for advertisers and opt-out mechanisms for consumers.
+It could also include labels for value-laden language, to help consumers identify and contextualize value aligned or value misaligned content.

-On one hand, this might open the door to new forms of persuasion and micro targeting.
-On the other, it might enable new forms of ranking algorithms that rank by values.
+This may also enable new forms of ranking algorithms that rank by values, which represents a departure from the engagement-based ranking paradigm of existing platforms.
 This possibility raises important questions for who gets to determine this information (platforms? users?) and how are these value profiles stored.
 We note that our method for personalizing value predictions and the corresponding VCQ do not rely on any privacy-compromising or sensitive individual attributes, and therefore representing a promising and procedurally legitimate approach to store value profiles.

 Furthermore, there is the concern that the value-based ranking approach outlined above could induce value-based filter bubbles.
-Future works should explore the potential to identify and design for \textit{bridging values} that are held across partisan divides.
+This could be mitigated by identifying and design for \textit{bridging values} that are held across partisan divides.
+However future work is needed to explore how what these bridging values are and how effective they are in mitigating value-based filter bubbles.

-We note that our approach relies on the OpenAI API, which if used in a real social media setting, could cause privacy concerns for users who have not explicitly consented to sharing their feeds’ content or values with a third-party service.
-This could be rectified with local LLM implementations.
-This work has been approved by the IRB of our institution to ensure adherence to ethical standards.
+We note that our approach relies on the OpenAI API which, if used in a real social media setting, could cause privacy concerns for users who have not explicitly consented to sharing their feeds’ content or values with a third-party service.
+This could be mitigated by local LLM implementations that do not share data with a third-party, or by sufficiently explicit data-sharing agreements with users.